__________________________________

 I have never been so grateful for the kindness of people or the strength of my body.
 Every time I am sad or scared or twisted in cords (that was only at the beginning), an astounding human being bounds into the room as if on a magic mind meld call to physically or emotionally uncoil me, and every time I worry about my vitals flagging, they come through.

-My walks have saved me (of course) and each time I do a loop on this cancer floor I am reminded of how connected we are as people.
+My walks have saved me (as usual), and each time I do a loop on this cancer floor I am reminded of how connected we are as people.
 Some patients are working to live, some are preparing to leave.
 I hear every human sound you can imagine through half closed doors and curtains.
-Bravery and Kindness and Tears and Family (both given and chosen)…Laughter.

 I catch slivers of TVs on with no sound, through doors meant to be closed.